Buy plumbing supplies on-line at:

-Copper pipe and connectors for plumbing
+Plumbing copper pipe and connectors

-Modern plumbing almost exclusively uses copper pipes for water feeds and central heating pipework although some modern plastic pipes are beginning to be used.
 Older systems used iron pipes and in even older houses, lead can be found in the cold water supply and for the waste pipes.

 Pipes